vkleshko/Event-Management-API/README.md

 EMAIL_HOST_PASSWORD=your_app_password
 ```

-How to create a Gmail App Password:
+📧 How to generate a Gmail App Password:

-- Log in to your Google Account: https://myaccount.google.com/security
+1. Log in to your Google Account: https://myaccount.google.com/security
-- Enable Two-Factor Authentication (2FA) if you haven’t done so already
+2. Enable Two-Factor Authentication (2FA) if you haven’t done so already
-- Go to the App Passwords section
+3. Go to the App Passwords section
-- Select Other (Custom name) as the device type and enter a name like "Django Email"
+4. Select Other (Custom name) as the device type and enter a name like "Django Email"
-- Click Generate and copy the 16-character password
+5. Click Generate and copy the 16-character password
-- Use this password as your EMAIL_HOST_PASSWORD in the .env file
+6. Use this password as your EMAIL_HOST_PASSWORD in the .env file

 ```
 # PostgreSQL